-Tamar holds a Master’s degree in Applied Anthropology from the University of Maryland, College Park and a Doctor of Public Health from the University of California, Berkeley.
-She has been working in public health research since 2003 and is currently a Research Scientist at the Pacific Institute for Research and Evaluation‘s Prevention Research Center in Oakland, CA. (Read more about Tamar)
+Tamar founded the Center for Critical Public Health in 2013 to establish a commitment to research that centers on the multiple experiences, values, and beliefs of people whose voices are often left at the margins in public health practice and policy-making.
+She has been working in public health research since 2003 and is currently a Senior Research Scientist at the Institute for Scientific Analysis and an Affiliated Senior Scientist at the Pacific Institute for Research and Evaluation’s Prevention Research Center in Berkeley, CA. (Read more about Tamar)

 Geoffrey received his PhD in social anthropology at the University of Kent in 1989.
 For over 20 years, he has conducted a series of research projects funded primarily by the National Institutes of Health focusing on youth and ethnic minority cultures.
 Currently he is a Senior Scientist at the Institute for Scientific Analysis and Professor at the University of Aarhus in Denmark.